code-flower/admin/README.md

 UPDATE 3/20/19 -- Digital Ocean now creates and renews the SSL certs on its own, so the renewal script no longer applies to DO.
 Still applies to AWS.

+UPDATE 7/5/19 -- The client is now hosted on firebase, which maintains SSL certs on its own, so the renewal script is no longer necessary at all.
+Deleted the line from crontab.

 -----

 The cloc-server and client-web application both use the same SSL cert.
 The cert files are generate by letsencrypt/certbot and live on the admin server.
 They expire every 90 days.
 There is a cronjob on the admin server that checks whether the certs need to be renewed and renews them when the expiration date is close.